The Choir (Cleveland band): Musical highlights

-The jewel in The Choir's catalogue is unquestionably "It's Cold Outside", the A-side of their first single (although the single's B-side, "I'm Goin' Home" also has avid fans).
+The most renowned song in the Choir's catalogue is "It's Cold Outside", the A-side of their first single (although the single's B-side, "I'm Goin' Home", also has avid fans).
 The song was originally issued on the Canadian-American Records label in September 1966 but didn't take off until being leased to Roulette Records several months later.
-"It's Cold Outside" is a wonderful example of early power pop and, unlike many garage rock classics, is unabashedly Beatlesque, with fine songwriting and strong harmonies.
+"It's Cold Outside" is an example of early power pop and, unlike many garage rock classics, is unabashedly Beatlesque, with fine songwriting and strong harmonies.
 One of the few covers of "It's Cold Outside" was released by Stiv Bators in 1979, the same year that the song was reissued on the Pebbles, Volume 2 LP.
-Although it had been a long-time favorite of Bators, the punk band the Dead Boys – which he had fronted earlier in the decade – had wanted to record their own version but were unable to figure out how to play it.
+Although it had been a longtime favorite of Bators, the punk band the Dead Boys – which he had fronted earlier in the decade – had wanted to record their own version but were unable to figure out how to play it.

 Due to the band's shifting line-up over the years, their remaining songs are varied in style and (according to some) somewhat uneven in quality.
 Don Krider, in a long article on The Choir, dubbed "I'd Rather You Leave Me" (written by Wally Bryson) "Raspberries '67 – it's that good!"
-Phil Giallombardo's song, "Anyway I Can" is compared favorably with the Left Banke's "Walk Away Renee"; while the Denny Carleton song, "If These are Men" is termed "a wild, psychedelic '60s track (we're talking potential "Austin Powers" material here)."
+Phil Giallombardo's song "Any Way I Can" is compared favorably with the Left Banke's "Walk Away Renee", while the Denny Carleton song "If These are Men" is termed "a wild, psychedelic '60s track (we're talking potential 'Austin Powers' material here)."